akremnasir/First-REST-CRUD-API/README.md

 /////////////////////////// how to use the resources//////////////////////////////////////

--> method GET localhost:5000/api/v1/items  to get all the data.
+-> method GET "localhost:5000/api/v1/items" - to get all the data.

--> method GET localhost:5000/api/v1/items/:specItem to get the specific item from the lists provide the name you went to get
+-> method GET "localhost:5000/api/v1/items/:specItem" - to get the specific item from the lists provide the name you went to get

--> method post localhost:5000/api/v1/items/createOne to create another item using postman recomanded in order to pass the values
+-> method POST "localhost:5000/api/v1/items/createOne" - to create another item using postman recomanded in order to pass the values

--> method PUT localhost:5000/api/v1/items/:updateItem to update an item that is already present there also using postman recomanded
+-> method PUT "localhost:5000/api/v1/items/:updateItem" - to update an item that is already present there also using postman recomanded

--> method DELETE localhost:5000/api/v1/items/:deletItem to delete a specific item in the lists
+-> method DELETE "localhost:5000/api/v1/items/:deletItem" - to delete a specific item in the lists